v-rgrace/Viva/Viva/glint/setup/insights-to-glint.md

 -	Filter employee sentiment by ways of working
 -	Control who can access Viva Insights data

-The following procedure requires these roles:

-- **Microsoft 365 Global Administrator** to consent to share Viva Insights data with Viva Glint.
-- **Viva Glint Administrator** to set up the integration and add the relevant metrics from Viva Insights.

 To use this integration:
 -	Your organization purchased a Viva Insights tenant
 -	Your organization purchased Premium Viva Insights licenses